Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 ### Remove a product

 Before a product can be deleted, its state must first be marked as `archived`.
-To archive a product named ```petstore``` run the following commands where first we get the product details from the API Server, we change the ```state``` field in the result.
-The modified result is written to file and then this file is applied to the resource as it's state is changed:
+Run the following command to archive a product named `petstore`, where you get the product details from the API Server, and change the ```state``` field in the result.
+The modified result is written to file and then this file is applied to the resource as its state is changed.

 ```bash
 axway central get products petstore -o json | jq '.state = "archived"' > product-changed.json